ariesssxu/RedSeqRec/README.md

-# Cross-Scenario Unified Modeling of User Interests at Billion Scale
+## Cross-Scenario Unified Modeling of User Interests at Billion Scale

 ![intro](intro.png)

 https://arxiv.org/abs/2510.14788

-This repository contains the Qwen-adapted implementation, tested on the Qwen 2.5 series.
-It achieves stable convergence and demonstrates superior performance compared to the Llama version under identical training steps.
-This is not the official repository.
+This repository contains the Qwen-adapted implementation of RED-Rec, tested on the Qwen 2.5 series.
+RED-Rec unifies user interest representations by aggregating and synthesizing actions from multiple behavioral contexts, enabling comprehensive item and user modeling.
+The Qwen-version demonstrates superior performance compared to the Llama version under identical training steps.
+It achieves 0.8864% increase in total ADVV and 0.3401% boost in overall Cost in Rednote (or Xiaohongshu).

-**Note:** We are releasing the test code first.
+**Note:** This is not the official repository.
+We are releasing the test code first.

 ## Model and Data
 - **Model:** [Red-MMU-Rec-Multiscene-Qwen2.5-1.5b](https://modelscope.cn/models/xumanjie/Red-Mmu-Rec-Multiscene-Qwen2.5-1.5b) (Apache License Version 2.0)